Published 09:57 IST, November 7th 2024

 Social media is harming our kids, says Australian PM

-Highest limit for social media in world
+Highest age limit for social media in the world

 Meta, TikTok, X to be affected